-The "Pan-Europe" analysis repeats the procedures above, but adds up data across all eligible registries.
+The "Pan-Europe" analysis repeats the procedures above, but includes data across all eligible registries.
 This is particularly useful for very rare anomalies which frequently have too few cases per year/2-year interval in individual registries for chi square analysis.
-The "Pan-

-Europe" analysis is also useful for an indication of the overall trend across Europe.
+The "Pan-Europe" analysis uses logistic regression models with the registries as strata in order to calculate the overall trend across Europe.
+This model adjusts for the registry effect for example some registries are large while others are small.
+It can be run on either 9 or 10 years of data.
 More sophisticated techniques for meta-analysis across registries are under development.